 Are RTI and an MTSS the same thing?

 Depending on the district and state, MTSS may vary from RTI in other ways.
 A few examples:

 - MTSS is applied to all students (not just struggling students).
 For example, MTSS calls for us to continue challenging high-achieving students.

 - MTSS often includes language about collaborative, concurrent, and/or communicative supports.
 Here, there is an expectation that we are effectively working and communicating with all stakeholders to provide a unified support system (i.e., ensuring that our interventions aren’t at odds with other interventions, etc.).

-- Some states and districts specify MTSS as a means to equity.
+- Many states and districts specify MTSS as a means to equity.

 Still have some questions?